JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Is there a Kotlin conference?

 Yes.
+The official annual [KotlinConf](https://kotlinconf.com/) is hosted by JetBrains.
-The second official [KotlinConf](https://kotlinconf.com), taking place in Amsterdam 4-5 October 2018.
+It has taken place in San-Francisco in [2017](https://kotlinconf.com/2017/) and in Amsterdam in 2018.
 Kotlin is also being covered in different conferences worldwide.
 You can find a list of [upcoming talks on the web site](/community/talks.html?time=upcoming).

 ### Is Kotlin on Social Media?